Skip to content

 Collect your settings into a proxy

 Use createSettingsProxy() to define a centralized settings object.
-This pattern defers loading until first access and enables test overrides.
+Pass classes for full IntelliSense.
+This pattern supports lazy loading and async overrides.

 ts